hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   @input is for side effects such as writing to data, calling helper functions, or both.

 - Coexistence with bindings
-  @input does not replace Nablla’s form bindings (for example *input).
+  @input does not replace Sercrod’s form bindings (for example *input).
   You can use @input alongside *input, :value, or :checked on the same element.
-Nablla will attach both the data-binding listener and the @input listener, and both handlers will run when the browser fires input.
+Sercrod will attach both the data-binding listener and the @input listener, and both handlers will run when the browser fires input.

-Nablla does not change the native timing or semantics of the input event; it only evaluates the expression when the event occurs and then applies its usual re-render rules for input-like events.
+Sercrod does not change the native timing or semantics of the input event; it only evaluates the expression when the event occurs and then applies its usual re-render rules for input-like events.

 #### Evaluation timing